GeosoftInc/gxpy/docs/templates/geosoft.gxpy.rst

 {% for module in modules %}   geosoft.gxpy.{{ module[0] }}
 {% endfor %}

 See https://github.com/GeosoftInc/gxpy/tree/master/examples for example scripts that use the Python modules.

+See https://github.com/GeosoftInc/gxpy/tree/master/geosoft/gxpy/tests for tests that exercise the gxpy modules.

 .. automodule:: geosoft.gxpy
     :members: